HTTP interface for indexes

 Get an index

-get /_db/{database-name}/_api/index/{index-id}
+GET /_db/{database-name}/_api/index/{index-id}

 The result is an object describing the index.
 It has at least the following attributes: